 For those that haven’t served, there are a myriad of opportunities out there to show your appreciation.
 You can volunteer your time at the VA, the USO, or with any of the several other great organizations that support our veterans and their families.
 It doesn’t have to be a huge undertaking.
 Try to find small ways to thank military servicepeople and their families in your daily life.
 Whether it’s grabbing a coffee, buying your friend a beer, or just listening to the stories we tell, the important part is showing our gratitude.

-This article was written by an AT&T employee.
-The postings on this site are his own and don’t necessarily represent the positions, strategies, or opinions of AT&T.
+This article is AT&T sponsored content written by a TechBuzz contributor and AT&T employee.
+The statements in this article are [his/her] own and don’t necessarily represent the positions, strategies, or opinions of AT&T.